-All organizations and individuals named in the proposal shall register in NSPIRES.
-NASA is able to issue grant awards only to organizations (including sole proprietorships) and not to individuals.
-Therefore, NASA does not award grants to PIs in their individual capacity.
-All organizations participating in a proposal shall use the NSPIRES registration module to affiliate with a PI.
+All organizations, entities, institutions and/or individuals named in the proposal shall register in NSPIRES.
+NASA only issues grant awards to organizations (including sole proprietorships), and not to individuals.
+Therefore, NASA does not award a grant to a PI in their individual capacity.
+All entities participating in a proposal shall use the NSPIRES registration module to affiliate with a PI.
 Affiliation is a two-way relationship that requires the approval of the targeted organization.
-Organizations may take some time to respond to requests from PIs for affiliations, which may introduce extra time into the proposal preparation and submission cycle, and the organization's registration process can take more than ten working days, depending on the organization.
-NASA will not evaluate proposals submitted via Grants.gov if the organization submits its proposal to Grants.gov before the entity registers in NSPIRES.
+Proposal submitters should be aware that it may take time for entities to respond to requests from PIs for affiliations, which may introduce extra time into the proposal preparation and submission cycle.
+In addition, the organization's registration process in NSPIRES may take more than 10 working days, depending on the organization.
+NASA will not evaluate proposals submitted via Grants.gov if the organization submits its proposal to Grants.gov before registering in NSPIRES.